 Let this be a guide for your next bare-bones Arch setup.
 I assume you’re the root from here on out.

-preferably via BitTorrent.
-Burn it to your external media in your preferred
+get the latest ISO, preferably via BitTorrent.
+Burn it to your external media in

 $ dd if=archlinux-2016.07.01-dual.iso of=/dev/sdb bs=1M